Shutting down and restarting IBM Fusion HCI rack with Data Foundation storage

 - In the Details card, verify the cluster information.

-- For Fusion Data Foundation nodes with status Running, stop the applications that consume storage from the Fusion Data Foundation to stop the I/O. Hence, the shutdown sequence is important to avoid any data corruption and pod failures.
+- Stop the applications that consume storage from the Fusion Data Foundation to stop the I/O. The shutdown sequence is important to avoid any data corruption and pod failures.
 The shutdown of the application components must to be done before you shut down the nodes.
 Scale down the application deployments so that the application pods do not get started on other nodes in case node selectors are not set.
 Also, this must stop storage I/O from the applications.

-- Place the IBM Data Cataloging service in an idle state on the Red Hat OpenShift environment.
-For more information about the procedure, see Graceful shutdown.
+- If you have enabled IBM Data Cataloging, then place the service in an idle state on the Red Hat OpenShift environment.
+For more information about the shut down procedure in IBM Data Cataloging, see Graceful shutdown.

 - Shut down the Red Hat